 WordPress powers over 43% of all websites, making it a popular target for hackers.
 A WordPress site is attacked every 22 minutes, leading to nearly 13,000 breaches a day.
 Let’s be honest, you need top-tier protection.
 When choosing the best wordpress security plugins in 2025, you’ll want to balance rock-solid defense with site speed.
-Ease of use and budget matter just as much.\
+Ease of use and budget matter just as much.

 In this guide, you’ll learn to assess your risks, compare security features, and test performance.
 You’ll also evaluate usability and plan for long-term costs.

-Assess Your Security Needs
+1. Assess Your Security Needs

-Before you choose a plugin, get a clear baseline.
+Understanding your site’s unique risk factors is the first step in building an effective security strategy.
 Let’s kick off with a quick audit, and don’t forget to run a WordPress security checklist.

 Identify Common Vulnerabilities